Glossary

 ARM handbook

-The Consumer Handbook to Adjustable-Rate Mortgages ("CHARM" booklet) must be presented to the consumer within three days of applying for an ARM loan (in addition to the ARM disclosure referenced above).
+The Consumer Handbook to Adjustable-Rate Mortgages ("CHARM" booklet) is provided to the consumer when they receive an application form from a lender (in addition to the ARM disclosure referenced above).

 Asset